ECCC-MSC/open-data/canada.ca_upcoming/msc-data/nwp_hrdpa/readme_hrdpa-datamart_en.md

 ## List of variables

 * __APCP__ : Total precipitation amount analysis over a 6 or 24 hours period (mm)
 * __CFIA__ : Confidence Index of the Analysis.
 Range of values from 0 to 1 (no unit)

+## About the No-data mask

+A mask called "No-data" has been added to our GRIB2 encoding process in order to better represent the areas where data are unavailable.
+This mask only concerns a few grid points with no data, always the same ones, located at the edge of the domain.
+Note that this mask has no negative effect on the product quality.

 ## Support